 7 Mistakes that Could Cost You a Signup Bonus

 If you’ve ever earned a signup bonus before, this might seem a wee bit obvious.
 If you haven’t, not so much.

 Here’s the deal: Most signup bonuses have a minimum spending requirement attache, which you need to meet in order to qualify for the bonus.
 The amount of money you’re required to spend varies widely from card to card.
-For instance, to earn the current $150 signup bonus on the Chase Freedom Unlimited™ Card, you only need to spend $500.
-On the other hand, the Chase Sapphire Preferred® Card currently requires a minimum spend of $4,000.
+For instance, some may require you to spend $500 while others may have a requirement of $4,000 or more.
 In fact, we recently completed a minimum spend on a business card that required us to spend $10,000 in just 90 days.
 Which brings us to mistake number two…

 Not Completing the Minimum Spending Requirement on Time

 To earn a signup bonus, you must complete the minimum spending requirement within an allotted period of time.
 Again, the amount of time varies by card; but, in most cases, you’ll earn the bonus by spending the required amount within the first 90 days of opening your new account.
 Fall just a dollar short or complete the spend a day late and you won’t get the signup bonus.